 If you're a person with a disability, building or strengthening your support and friendship networks can help you get the most out of life.
 Disability Service's local area coordination program can help you achieve this.

 Our local area coordinators work in rural and remote communities across the state, linking people with a disability to a range of different support networks and services, depending on individual needs and interests.
-The program is also being trialled in Brisbane region in the suburb of Inala.

 The coordinators operate within the following regions:

 You will find them a source of useful information about disability and support resources in your local community.

 Local area coordinators will work with you, your family, friends and your local community to: